 Fig.1 Locations of the four study marshes in Narragansett Bay, RI.
 The marshes include Bissel Cove Marsh (BIS), Coggeshall Marsh (COG), Nag Marsh (NAG), and Passeonquis Marsh (PAS)

-Fig.2 Histograms of crab burrow diameters and carapace widths for Uca, Carcinus, and Sesarma.
+Fig.2 Density distributions of crab burrow diameters and carapace widths for Uca, Carcinus, and Sesarma.
+Grey distribution represents all crab species.
 Note that y axes are at different scales

 Fig.3 Burrow density and crab species CPUE across the four study sites and four habitats.
-Pairs that are significantly different based on ANOVA and LSD (p < 0.05) are denoted with different subscripts.
-Subscripts indicate differences based on rank transformed data, while the bar plots themselves are showing the mean and SE of the actual untransformed data.
-Error bars are 1 SE.
-Refer to the text for marsh and habitat acronyms
+Error bars are 95% confidence limits.
+Refer to the text for marsh and habitat acronyms.

 Fig.4 Distribution of study plot elevations relative to mean high water (A), and elevation distributions (inter-quartile ranges) of crab species caught in pitfall traps (B).
 No crabs were captured at the highest marsh elevations.
 At mid-marsh elevations, Uca was found; Sesarma and Carcinus were caught at lower elevations.
 Different subscripts among species indicate significant differences in mean elevation based on ANOVA and a Games Howell pairwise test (F=10.225, p<0.001).
 These data suggest that as coastal marsh inundation increases with sea-level rise, shifts from no crabs to Uca and then to Sesarma and Carcinus are expected.

-Fig.5 Temporal changes in crab abundance (burrow density [A.]), a habitat change linked to crabs (extent of bare creekbanks [B.]), and factors that can potentially affect crab abundance, including the level of recreational fishing, defined as directed trips with primary and secondary targets of crustacean predators (C.), predation pressure by birds (D. and E.), and climate change (sea-level rise and April-October water temperature [F.])
+Fig.5 Temporal changes in crab abundance (burrow density [A.], Error bars ar 95% confidence limits), a habitat change linked to crabs (extent of bare creekbanks [B.]), and factors that can potentially affect crab abundance, including the level of recreational fishing, defined as directed trips with primary and secondary targets of crustacean predators (C.), predation pressure by birds (D. and E.), and climate change (sea-level rise [F.])

 Fig.6 Conceptual model of marsh crab responses to the interactive effects of bottom-up (sea-level rise) and top-down (predation) processes.
 Responses should be strongest at intermediate elevation marshes.
 Predation effects will be mitigated at lower elevation marshes where burrowing is inhibited by weak and waterlogged soils, and at higher elevation marshes where burrowing and activity is limited by infrequent flooding and dense high marsh vegetation

+Fig.X Correlations between crab abundance indicators and environmental parameters in four habitat types.
+Refer to the text for habitat acronyms.
+For vegetation, SPAALT=Spartina alterniflora, SPAPAT=Spartina patens, DISSPI=Distichlis spicata, JUNGER=Juncus gerardii, and IVAFRU=Iva frutescens.
+Correlations run for pairs with 10 or more samples.

 Table 1.
 Characteristics of the four study sites.
 Marsh type from McKinney and Wigand (2006); coordinates from Watson et al. (2017a); area from Watson et al. (2017a; BIS, PAS) and Raposa at al. (2015; COG, NAG); tide range from NBNERR (unpublished; COG, NAG) and M. Chintala (unpublished; BIS, PAS); elevation from Watson et al. (2017A).